stappersg/vBook/src/features.md

 vSMTP is a Mail Transfer Agent ([MTA]) and a Mail Submission Agent ([MSA]).
 It is not intended to be a Mail User Agent ([MUA]) nor a Mail Delivery Agent ([MDA]).

-For outgoing mail, vSMTP can directly be addressed by your MUA using the SMTP protocol.

-For incoming mails, vSMTP can store messages on a server file-system using [Mbox] or [Maildir] formats.
-To retrieve emails from a remote client (MUA) it is necessary to install a MDA that can handle [POP] and/or [IMAP] protocols.
+vSMTP can store messages on disk using [Mbox] or [Maildir] formats.
+To retrieve emails from a remote client it is necessary to install a [MDA] server that can handle [POP] and/or [IMAP] protocols.

 [MUA]: term/agent.md#mua-mail-user-agent
 [MTA]: term/agent.md#mta-mail-transfer-agent